 Significant reduction in threats to the Western Ghats Ecosystem due to the impacts of development projects (such as, mining, industrial, hydro-electric dams, etc.) that have been approved based on faulty and improper Environment Impact Assessment, reports and processes.
 Reduced impact of mega projects, due to fuller understanding of impacts, through promotion of cumulative impact assessments.
-Enhanced legal protection to key biodiversity and critical linkages within the northern Western Ghats provinces of Tamil Nadu, Karnataka and Kerala.
+Enhanced legal protection to key biodiversity and critical linkages within the northern Western Ghats provinces of Maharashtra, Goa and Karnataka.
 Improved environmental appraisal and clearance processes at the national level, through generation of precedent and documentation of case studies within the Western Ghats.
-Improved access to the specialised justice forums like the National Green Tribunal by imparting specific trainings.